-If We Want To Erase The Stigma Of Menstruation, We Need Men To Be Period Allies
+If We Want To Erase The Stigma Of Menstruation, We Need To Do *This*

 I've always had trouble understanding what the big deal is about periods — basically half of Earth's population experiences menstruation, and yet no one talks about it.
 As a young girl, I remember being told to keep "my time of the month" on the down-low, because apparently the mere thought of my uterus bleeding might gross out those around me.
 If you ask me, the stigma surrounding menstruation is utterly ridiculous, but unfortunately, the rest of society isn't necessarily ready to hop on board the Periods-Are-No-Big-Deal Express with me.